abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 ### Css usage

-This module is built usgin the same classes from the bootstrap carousel component (refer to https://getbootstrap.com/docs/5.2/components/carousel/).
+This module is built using the same classes from the bootstrap carousel component (refer to https://getbootstrap.com/docs/5.2/components/carousel/).

 Until future development, the module uses the `controls` and the `indicators` implementation of the bootstrap carousel component, as hardcoded classes: